plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

       - additionally star: hard to synthesize (shape hard to match), so we do it in two parts
 - some bonus additional ones: centroids and polygons

+The [Datasaurus dozen](https://en.wikipedia.org/wiki/Datasaurus_dozen) consists of thirteen datasets with very different visual appearances but nearly-identical simple descriptive statistics.
+It was created by {cite:alp}`Matejka2017-same-stats` to highlight the importance of visualizing your data and was inspired by the earlier [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe's_quartet).

+These datasets all consist of 142 `(x, y)` points, and all have the same mean and standard deviation (for both x and y), correlation between x and y, linear regression line, and coefficient of determination for that linear regression.
+Put another way, despite consisting of a different set of values, these datasets all have the same set of summary statistics -- that is, they are model metamers!

+In this notebook, we will visualize the original datasaurus dozen, implement a model to compute the relevant statistics, and demonstrate that they are metamers for that model.
+We will then visualize a new set of metamers, synthesized using plenoptic's {class}`~plenoptic.Metamer` using the {attr}`~plenoptic.Metamer.penalty_function` argument to steer synthesis towards visually-interesting results.
+The other notebooks in this series demonstrate how to synthesize each of those metamers individually.

 ```{code-cell} ipython3
 import itertools